 Figure.
-4.5.1 - 39.
-Tap position indication (according to the example settings).
+4.5.1 - 38.
+Connecting mA input to option card.

 Some tap changers might work "inversely", meaning that the maximum mA measurement indicates that the tap changer is in the lowest position.
 If this is the case, this can be switched with the "Tap position indication" parameter, as shown in the image below.